 WebDrive’s instantly familiar interface lets you fluently work with cloud storage, local files and files on remote servers through one common access point.
 Use WebDrive instead of the traditional FTP Client, WebDAV Client or SFTP Client to reduce the steps of updating remote content.

-Connect to popular cloud storage servers through the convenience of a mounted volume in Finder and work with files on Google Drive and Amazon S3 just like local files on your PC.
+Connect to popular cloud storage servers through the convenience of a mounted volume in Finder and work with files on Google Drive and Amazon S3 just like local files on your Mac.
 It’s like having the cloud on a USB drive.

 Since users already know how to use the Finder interface, WebDrive can reduce the training time often associated with implementing new applications.
 WebDrive’s cost-effective multi-seat licensing allows easy standardization of your file transfer software, rather than having users download a variety of applications that your IT team will need to support.

 To try WebDrive in your own environment, you can download a free 20-day, full-function WebDrive for Mac trial—without filling out registration forms.

 FTP resume interrupted download – if connection has been lost during a file transfer, WebDrive can resume from the point where there connection was lost, rather that restarting from the beginning.

 Secure passwords – WebDrive uses S/KEY Password Encryption – Use MD4 & MD5 password encryption for supported FTP servers.

 File Caching – WebDrive caches both file and directory listings for quick access.
 You can control the amount of disk space used for the cache, and whether to cache files, directory listings, or both.